Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

 Before Activity: Prehydrate in advance several hours before exercise.

-During Activity: Children weighing 88 pounds should get 5 ounces of cold water every 20 minutes, and children 132 pounds should drink 9 ounces of cold water ever 20 minutes.
+During Activity: Children weighing 88 pounds should get 5 ounces of cold water every 20 minutes, and children 132 pounds should drink 9 ounces of cold water every 20 minutes.
 Adults exercising in hot environments for 20 – 30 minutes need to receive 20 – 30 mEq of sodium per liter, 2 – 5 mEq of potassium, and carbohydrate concentration should be 5 – 10%.

 Check out Trainer Academy for the best CSCS study materials.
 They even offer an exam pass guarantee.
 They have incredible study materials for the CSCS and I have a special limited-time discount for my readers.
 I also suggest you check out my review on Trainer Academy here.